av603/urlprober/README.md

     +---------------+
 ```

-The network connectivity and the public IP can be verified by deploying the `url-prober` tool to Service A and Service B and sending a chained `curl` request to the exposed service and requesting the public IP from `https://api.ipify.org` as the last step in the chain.
+The network connectivity and the public IP can be verified by deploying the `urlprober` tool to Service A and Service B and sending a chained `curl` request to the exposed service and requesting the public IP from `https://api.ipify.org` as the last step in the chain.
 For example, if the network is configured as per this use case, a `curl` request:

 ```bash
 curl -s http://external-cloud-run-service-a-ip/?url=http://internal-cloud-run-service-b-ip/?url=https://api.ipify.org?format=json